pepopowitz/building-your-first-react-app/src/slides/10_props.md

 ???

+- define interfaces of the required props
+- ts compiler becomes part of build step
-will give you a **compile-time** error if it doesn't get those types
+- will give you a **compile-time** error if it doesn't get those types
+- can use for more than react components

 ---